Olaoluwa-byte/Samson_Amosu/README.md

 Business Agent: An AI-powered assistant for generating customizable business document templates using OpenAI models.

 Weather App Assistant: A location-based assistant fetching real-time weather data by latitude and longitude.

+Natural‑language processing exploration of IMDB movie reviews for sentiment analysis and topic modeling